 Self-sufficiency, also known as self-reliance, not only saves you money it protects you from the vicissitudes of life and also helps to protect the environment.

-Whilst people will never be totally self-sufficient, it is good to be interdependent, we are increasingly dependent on other countries or distant areas of own countries for even basic needs like food and clothes.
-With increasing fuel prices and the need to decrease greenhouse gas emissions and protect the environment it is much better in the long term that people be resilient and sustain themselves within their local communities.
+We are increasingly dependent on other countries or distant areas of own countries for even basic needs like food and clothes.
+With increasing fuel prices, the need to reduce greenhouse gas emissions and protect the environment it is much better in the long term that people be resilient and sustain themselves within their local communities.

 Self-sufficiency is surprisingly satisfying as anyone who has grown vegetables or made their own clothes will tell you.
 It provides us with intrinsic rewards like a sense of achievement, self-esteem and self-confidence.